matrixgpt/matrix-chatgpt-bot/README.md

 If your OpenAI account uses Google Auth, you shouldn't encounter any of the more complicated Recaptchas — and can avoid using paid third-party CAPTCHA solving providers.
 To use Google auth, make sure your OpenAI account is using Google and then set `OPENAI_LOGIN_TYPE` to `google`.
 You should also note that if your Google account uses 2FA it will not work but there is a workaround detailed [here](https://github.com/transitive-bullshit/chatgpt-api/issues/169#issuecomment-1362206780)

-If you want to get an access token without exposing your password to this bot you can follow [how-to-get-an-access-token-for-element-riot-matrix](https://webapps.stackexchange.com/questions/131056/how-to-get-an-access-token-for-element-riot-matrix).
+To get an access token you can provide MATRIX_USERNAME and MATRIX_PASSWORD whilst leaving MATRIX_ACCESS_TOKEN blank.
+This will print a token to the screen.
+You can then add this token to the MATRIX_ACCESS_TOKEN field.

 # Usage
 - Create an (encrypted if enabled) room